duvit/news-dashboard/README.md

 - Field priority (`name` matches > `description` matches) not implemented due to API limitations.
 - Styles are basic; could be refined for a cleaner, more responsive UI.
+- Mobile layout (responsive design) should be added for better usability on smaller screens.

 ## Deployment